alexhholmes/fredb/README.md

 pages, and direct
 I/O are complete.
 Optimizations still in-progress.

-**TODO**:

-- Freelist persistence on DB close; currently only supports one freepage at Page ID 2
-- Compaction of freepages, either during runtime or on db startup

 ## Features

 - **B+ tree storage**: Full keys in branch nodes, efficient range scans